ace13/PassTheBomb/README.md

   - Skillshot mode, pass the bomb with mirana arrow / sunstrike / other
   - Drunken mode, camera sways wildly during the round
   - Multibomb mode, two or more bombs in play at the same time, will need a lot of code work though
+  - Rocket mode, bomb is a gyrocopter homing missile
+  - Magnetic mode, bomb is point targeted and seeks towards closest player
+  - Bouncing betty mode, bomb spawns in the middle and seeks towards players - speeding up over time, blowing up the first one it touches
+  - Swap mode, Nether Swap instead of blink
+  - Hook mode, Clockwork Hookshot instead of blink
+  - Ghost mode, the bomb carrier is invisible but leaves footprints
+  - David and Goliath mode, everybody but the bomb carrier is small, the bomb carrier is huge, no blink
+  - Emergency blink mode, blink is not targetable, blinks in a random direction